Certification and Implementation

 - Your agency staff attends a four-day training session at the model site in Eugene, Oregon (five days for Program Supervisors).
 Clinical training sessions are scheduled three times a year for replacement staff and new implementation teams (training calendar).

-- TFCO-P and TFCO-C training sessions are scheduled as needed.
+- TFCO-C training sessions are scheduled as needed.

 - Consultation is provided regarding foster parent recruitment with your agency staff, as needed.